lupyuen/lupyuen.github.io/src/dsi3.md

 -   [__11 Steps__](https://lupyuen.github.io/articles/dsi3#complete-display-driver-for-pinephone) to be executed precisely, in the right sequence

+-   We need an efficient way to __experiment, backtrack and redo things__ in our driver

+Zig seems to work really well...

+-   Our complete Display Driver Protoype was created in ??? weeks

+-   Easy to convert to C

 TODO

 _Was it worth the effort?
 Would you do it again in Zig?_